Ratnakīrti: The problem of other minds

-Ratnakīrti's "Refutation of Other mindstreams" (Santānāntaradūṣaṇa) argued that knowledge of external streams of consciousness (citta-santāna) is a form of inference (anumāna) and not direct perception (pratyakṣa).
+Ratnakīrti's Refutation of Other Mindstreams (Santānāntaradūṣaṇa) argued that knowledge of external streams of consciousness (citta-santāna) is a form of inference (anumāna) and not direct perception (pratyakṣa).
 Ratnakīrti introduced the two truths doctrine as key to the nature of the discussion.
 Since inference deals with conceptual universals, the proof of the mindstreams of others, while empirically valid in relative truth (saṃvṛtisatya), does not hold ultimate metaphysical certainty in absolute truth (paramārthasatya).
-Ratnakīrti, therefore, argued that at the ultimate level, there is only an undifferentiated non-dual consciousness (vijñānādvaita) since one cannot differentiate consciousness as a whole into different individual minds.
+Ratnakīrti, therefore argued that at the ultimate level, there is only an undifferentiated non-dual consciousness (vijñānādvaita) since one cannot differentiate consciousness as a whole into different individual minds.

-Ratnakīrti states:If one’s own mind is distinct from another by nature, it should appear together with a limiting object (avadhi) [i.e. another mind].
+Ratnakīrti quotes from Jñānaśrīmitra's Sākārasiddhiśāstra:If one’s own mind is distinct from another by nature, it should appear together with a limiting object (avadhi), [i.e., another mind].
+[Therefore, one’s own mind should not be distinct from another.]
 Nor should it be apprehended that [one’s own mind] is identical with [another mind].
-This means that any knowledge of a distinction between two things depends on perceiving two things (and seeing how they are different).
-However, we can only know our mind directly through perception.
-Therefore, one’s mind cannot be shown to be distinct from other minds, but they also cannot be shown to be identical, since this knowledge would be based on perceiving them as well.
+This means that any knowledge of a distinction between two things depends on perceiving those two things, and seeing how they are different.
+However, one can only perceive one's own mind.
+Therefore, one’s mind cannot be shown to be distinct from other minds (at the same time, one's own mind also cannot be shown to be identical to other minds since, again, this knowledge would be based on perceiving other minds as well).
+Roy Perrett explains, "Our knowledge of distinction depends upon our knowledge of two things, but we only perceive our own minds.
+There is, then, no way to draw a boundary (avadhi) between distinct psychological streams, and no way to individuate minds."